bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 .. note::
-    To help with presentation, several examples in this chapter use `Pandas`_, a common tool for data manipulation.
-However, you don't need ``Pandas`` to create anything shown here.
+    To help with presentation, several examples in this chapter use `pandas`_, a common tool for data manipulation.
+However, you don't need ``pandas`` to create anything shown here.

 .. _userguide_categorical_bars: